COVID-19 economic recovery: Creating a positive legacy for Australian communities

 - Building flexibility into spaces and infrastructure to support emerging industries.

-- Ensuring sufficient supply of land to support a diversity of employment and productive functions in the right places throughout cities.
+- Ensuring a sufficient supply of land to support a diversity of employment and productive functions in the right places throughout cities.

 4. Leverage behavioural shifts